carrickcheah/mastering-price-analysis-with-mysql/README.md

 ![Image 1](images/001.jpg)

 The dataset is quantitative in nature.
-It contains 365 rows of daily trading transaction.
-File size of 41 KB.
-This scope provides a comprehensive view of Bitcoin's trading activity across different time points.
 It good for detailed time-series forecasting and market trend analysis.
 It captures both short-term volatility and seasonal patterns.

 ---